Danny-Dasilva/Blender-ML/README.md

 the examples above cover the two types of data that will be generated.
 Those being static generated objects and ones that are spawned in and run through blenders physics simulation.

+Throughout the article I will be going over the following three scenarios

+* Multiple stationary objects
+* Objects being spawned in
+* Multiple objects with the same id

+While these will not cover every scenario the methods provided can be combined to fit your specific use case.
 ## Static object
 <img src="imgs/static.png"/>